cvangysel/cuNVSM/README.md

 Citation
 --------

-If you use cuNVSM to produce results for your scientific publication, please refer to our [TOIS paper](https://arxiv.org/abs/1708.02702):
+If you use cuNVSM to produce results for your scientific publication, please refer to our [TOIS](https://arxiv.org/abs/1708.02702) and [CIKM 2018](https://staff.fnwi.uva.nl/m.derijke/wp-content/papercite-data/pdf/van-gysel-mix-n-match-2018.pdf) papers:

 ```
 @article{VanGysel2018nvsm,